In a significant development, In Touch Games Limited, an online gambling company, has had its…

-Poker is by far the most popular casino table game out there, with millions of fans all over the world.
+Poker is by far the most popular casino table game out there, with millions of fans worldwide.
 Even though there is a wide variety of games available, poker remains to this day the most sophisticated and strategy-based one, with players spending hours trying to refine their skills.
 But why?

 Below, we will go through the main factors that determined the rise in popularity of the poker game: